 Young children are naturally curious!
-Encourage their curiosity through fun and interactive introductions to nature in our new Tadpole Time programs at McCloud Nature Park for preschoolers ages 2-5 years old!
-Each month will focus on a different topic and feature native animals, stories, crafts, nature exploration, and ideas for continuing exploration at home.
+Encourage their curiosity through fun and interactive introductions to nature in our Tadpole Time programs!
+Tadpole Time programs at McCloud Nature Park are for preschoolers ages 2-5 years old!
+Each month will focus on a different topic and feature native animals, stories, crafts, nature exploration, and ideas for continuing exploration at home!

 Only $3 per child!
 Advance registration is required.
-For any questions or assistance with registration, please call the McCloud Nature Center at (765) 676-5437.
+For any questions or assistance with registration, please email firstname.lastname@example.org or call (765) 676-5437.

-Wednesday, April 8, 10 a.m.
+Wednesday, April 7, 10 a.m. & 1 p.m.